 Please note: a valid prescription is required for all prescription medication.

-Amlodipine is a calcium channel blocker.
-It relaxes blood vessels to reduce blood pressure and chest pain.
-Atorvastatin is an HMG‑CoA reductase inhibitor (statin).
-It lowers cholesterol by reducing hepatic synthesis and increasing LDL clearance.
-Together, they address two major cardiovascular risks with one daily tablet.
+This medicine pairs two proven agents.
+Amlodipine is a calcium channel blocker that relaxes blood vessels, which can help reduce blood pressure.
+Atorvastatin is an HMG-CoA reductase inhibitor that lowers LDL cholesterol by reducing production in the liver and improving clearance.
+Together, the treatment addresses two cardiovascular risks with one tablet.

 Dosage and Usage